 If you do an extremely low-carb diet for too long, it can cause disruptions to several hormones, especially in women.
 Therefore, it’s recommended to only do the diet for about 3 months unless you’re under a doctor’s supervision.
 If you have diabetes, hypoglycemia or heart disease, be sure to talk to your doctor first.

-If you can use guidance creating a personalized version of the diet for your lifetstyle, work with a nutrition coach.
+If you can use guidance creating a personalized version of the diet for your lifestyle, work with a professional nutrition coach.